-During this period Tom took occasional time out to work on his own project ANOTHER FINE DAY, first released in 1993 on the ambient dub label Beyond Records, and which took the ear of Big Chill founder Pete Lawrence, who booked him 15 times in a row for the Big Chill Festival.
-(Tom remains one of the few artists who played at every single Big Chill, up to 2010) Fans of ambient music voted the first AFD album LIFE BEFORE LAND to No 3 in THE INDEPENDENT’s chart of ‘Greatest Ambient Albums’ in 2007.
-A second AFD album SALVAGE was released on the San Francisco label SIX DEGREES in 2000, and the EP CHASING TORNADOS in 2004.
-MUSIC FOR MRI SCANNERS (as Tom Green), a commission for installation with a new MRI scanner complex in the Royal Infirmary, Bristol, UK, followed in 2007.
+During this period Tom took occasional time out to work on his own project ANOTHER FINE DAY, first released in 1993 on ambient dub label Beyond Records, the project taking the ear of Big Chill founder Pete Lawrence, who booked him 15 times in a row for the Big Chill Festival.
+Tom remains one of the few artists who played at every single Big Chill up to 2010.

-As well as further collaborations and remixes with THE ORB and others, Tom has co-produced two albums for BAKA BEYOND, Martin Cradick’s respected world music project, incorporating elements of singing and drumming from the forest people of Cameroon.
-He is also a member of nascent world music project NEWANDERTHAL, so far in preliminary stages but promising good things to come.
+As well as further collaborations and remixes with THE ORB and others, Tom has co-produced tunes for BAKA BEYOND, Martin Cradick’s respected world music project, incorporating elements of singing and drumming from the forest people of Cameroon.
+He is also a member of nascent world music project NEWANDERTHAL, playing a rare ‘array mbira‘, a lovely instrument derived from traditional African mbiras and kalimbas.